codingbycarter/Fullstack-App-with-User-Login/README.md

 # Fullstack-App-with-User-Login

-A Fullstack Application with user authentication.
-This app has several features including a Darth Vader and Yoda quotes, with post, delete and update capabilities.
+A To-Do List Fullstack Application with user authentication.
+This app has several features including a to do list task manager with post, delete and update capabilities.

 ## How It's Made: